heelas-uk/prebrief/README.md

 # Prebrief

-A simple Streamlit app that should when completed povide prelinary and not complete airfield infomation.
+A simple Streamlit app that provides preliminary airfield information.

 Made with open AIP data this data is under CC BY-NC 4.0.
 Feel free to contribute with a pull request.

 ### How to run it on your own machine

+Note you will need a OPENAIP API key which can be obtained for free

 1. Install the requirements